opensistemas-hub/osbrain/docs/source/about.rst

 having a huge data analysis ecosystem available.
 It was kept for its final performance and the beautiful source code created with it.

-The appearance of osBrain was a consecuence of a series of steps that were taken during the development process:
+The appearance of osBrain was a consequence of a series of steps that were taken during the development process:

 #. **Isolation of agents**; creating separate system processes to avoid shared